 - Did you miss the Calculated Traveller tip about bleach wipes?
 Baby wipes are better than nothing…

-- Freshening up after a long flight.
+- Use baby wipes for a quick wipe down to freshen up after a long flight.

-I find those hard plastic baby wipe travel cases that you can refill to be an annoyance when travelling as they aren’t compact, are heavier than the resealable travel wet wipe packages and they don’t stay sealed, and the baby wipes dry up.
-I like to buy a larger tub of Cottonelle travel wipes and put some in a resealable zip lock bag…
+I find those hard plastic baby wipes travel cases that you can refill as an annoyance when travelling.
+They aren’t compact, are heavier than the resealable travel packages, they don’t stay sealed, and the baby wipes dry up.
+Instead, I like to buy a larger tub of Cottonelle travel wipes and put some in a resealable zip-lock bag.

 Can you fly with baby wipes and take wet wipes on a plane?
-Absolutely, I do it all the time!

 Absolutely, I do it all the time!
 So raid that diaper bag and take those baby wipes travelling today!